LesleyLai/digital-garden/content/Concepts/fleeting notes.md

 ---
 In [[./Zettelkasten|Zettelkasten]] methods, **fleeting notes** are temporary notes to quickly capture ideas while working.
 They may not make sense without context.
 Thus, those notes need to be processed in a day or two.

-I use a combination of good old note book and daily notes to handle fleeting notes.
+I use a combination of good old note books and daily notes to handle fleeting notes.